Ship Security Officer incorporating Designated Security Duties.

 The course meets the requirements of the International Ship and Port Facility Security (ISPS) Code, which was developed by the IMO to apply to Ships and Port facilities all over the world.
 The Ship Security Officer is approved by the Australian Maritime Safety Authority (AMSA).

 Australian and international participants who wish to work as appointed security officers on ships.
 If outside Australia, please confirm with your maritime authority that they will accept the certification outcomes of the course.

-Participants who successfully complete this course will receive the following outcomes (please note all certificates meet the requirements of the ISPS Code):
+The following certificates will be issued by AMC to participants who successfully complete* this course (please note all certificates meet the requirements of the ISPS Code):

 AMSA approved, in accordance with Marine Order 70 (Seafarer Certification) 2014.

 The information below is provided to you as a guide only.
 It is recommended you check with AMSA regarding the current requirements.

 Certificate of proficiency as ship security officer.
 AMSA eligibility requirements, a person must have: (i) completed at least 12 months documented qualifying seagoing service; or (ii) documented qualifying seagoing service and knowledge of vessel operations that AMSA considers equivalent to the service mentioned in subparagraph (i)